symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

 As you may have noticed, transfer transactions require an array of mosaics as a parameter, allowing to create transfer transactions with multiple mosaics at a time.

-If you own more than one mosaic, try to send them together in the same transaction:
+If you own more than one mosaic, send them together in the same transaction:

 .. example-code::